A Martha Washington Chair Cushion Puts Needlework Front and Center at Woodlawn

 The cushion is one of 12 embroidered by Martha Washington at nearby Mount Vernon around 1801.
 Washington gave it to Nelly Lewis, who passed it on to her son Lorenzo Lewis.
 It remained within the Lewis family until it was donated to Woodlawn in 2018 by four of Nelly’s descendants, brothers Edwin, Fielding, Henry, and John Lewis.
 Handwriting on the cushion’s linen backing, thought to be Nelly’s, further confirms the lineage.

 The scallop-shell pattern, stitched in shades of burgundy and yellow, was likely designed by Washington herself.
-It debuted to the public at Woodlawn’s 56th annual Needlework Show & Sale in March and will be on display through June 1, 2019.
+It debuted to the public at Woodlawn’s 56th annual Needlework Show & Sale in March and was on display through June 1, 2019.

 “Needlework is one of those craft forms that has had a huge resurgence in the past five years,” says Amanda Phillips, director of site interpretation and partnerships at Woodlawn.
 “For the visitors who come to the show, pieces like this are very exciting.”